 User interfaces

-The Gas Registry must be an internet-based system and there are two user interfaces to the system: an online interface for single updates; and a batch interface for multiple updates and reports.
-The functionality of both interfaces must be identical unless otherwise stated.
+The Gas Registry must be an internet-based system and there are three user interfaces to the system: an online interface for single updates; a batch interface for multiple updates and reports; and web services for certain participants and certain functions.
+The functionality, in particular information access restrictions, of all interfaces must be identical unless otherwise stated.

 Online interface